Your Syllabus at UT Austin

 It is strongly recommended that you outline any individual expectations for assignments completion, including parameters around group work, authorized resources, citation requirements, use of AI tools, etc. in the assignment directions.
 Clear and detailed expectations not only reduce the likelihood of a possible violation, but they also aid the Student Conduct team in holding students accountable that fail to adhere to the assignment directions.

-- OPTIONAL: Artificial Intelligence
+- OPTIONAL: Generative Artificial Intelligence

 -